 - Magnesium: Magnesium levels are often low during chronic illness.
-Aggressive magnesium supplements, however, can often worsen Lyme symptoms.
+Aggressive magnesium supplements, however, may worsen Lyme symptoms.
 Generally, magnesium levels will return to normal as health improves.

 - Calcium: Persistently elevated calcium levels can indicate the presence of a small benign tumor producing excessive parathyroid hormone (PTH).
 Symptoms can mimic fibromyalgia and chronic Lyme.
 Follow-up testing should include PTH levels.

 Complete thyroid function should include thyroid stimulating hormone (TSH), free T4, free T3, and thyroid antibodies.
-Illnesses associated with chronic immune dysfunction are commonly associated with abnormal thyroid function.
-Correcting abnormal thyroid function can accelerate recovery.
+Illnesses with ongoing cellular stress are commonly associated with abnormal thyroid function and correcting this abnormality can accelerate recovery.
 Testing for thyroid antibodies (TPO and thyroglobulin) is important to identify Hashimoto’s disease, a form of autoimmune thyroid dysfunction.

-Chronic immune dysfunction and stealth microbes like borrelia play a major role in autoimmunity.
-The type of autoimmune illness that occurs is related to the factors that disrupt immune function, the person’s genetics, and the spectrum of stealth microbes.
+Ongoing cellular stress coupled with stealth microbes like borrelia play a major role in autoimmunity.
+The type of autoimmune illness that occurs is related to the factors that disrupt cellular and immune functions, the person’s genetics, and the spectrum of microbes they carry.

 Though diagnosis of specific autoimmune illnesses is complex and requires extensive testing, basic screening for autoimmunity can be done with two tests:

 - Rheumatoid factor: A standard test, it reveals if severe arthritis is present